As an Amazon Associate I earn from qualifying purchases.

 Now, the above pictures obviously aren’t great (especially since they were all taken on an iPhone I bought from eBay).
 However, they’re good enough to make sales while still being easy and super fast to take.

-If you want to sell at higher volume you’ll need to streamline your process so that your pictures are appealing but not time-consuming.
+If you want to sell at a higher volume you’ll need to streamline your process so that your pictures are appealing but not time-consuming.

 Just be sure to avoid a background that would be off-putting to buyers (such as a dirty floor or your messy house…)

-Step 5: Ship Your Items & Get Paid
+5. Ship Your Items & Get Paid

 Congratulations!
 You flipped your first thrift store time!
 You’re a reseller!